COLLIN BJORK

 Watson Conference - october 25, 2018

 This week I'm excited to attend the Thomas R. Watson Conference on Rhetoric and Composition at the University of Louisville in Kentucky.
 I especially love the format of the keynotes at this conference.
 The keynote speakers pre-circulate their presentations weeks before the conference.
 Then, rather than giving a lecture, the keynote speakers host a discussion about those ideas with the audience.
+At the Watson Conference, I will be presenting research from the last chapter of my dissertation.

 Picture